doratian99/MSIN0166-DE-Individual-Project/Notebook Folder/README.md

 ### Notebook.ipynb

-This notebook contains the code of this assignment
+This notebook contains the code of this assignment.

 **The following files are the diagrams contained in the Notebook.**